soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

      = Left a
      | Right b
    ```

    Similar to Tuple but instead of having only one constructor, we have
    two.
 This means that we can choose which side we want.
 Here are a
    couple of values of type `Either String Int`:

    ```hs
    Left "Hello"

    Right 17
    ```

    This type is useful for modeling errors.
 Either we succeeded and got
    what we wanted (The `Right` constructor with the value), or we didn't
    and got an error instead (The `Left` constructor with a string or a
    custom error type).

-In our program we use `data` types to model the different kinds of content types we have
+In our program we use `data` types to model the different kinds of content types
 in our markup language.
 We tag each structure using the data constructor
 and provide the rest of the information (the paragraph text, the list items, etc)
 in the `<types>` section of the data declaration for each constructor: